Nnika-11/Daily-challenges/README.md

 # Software-development
 Software Development tasks and solves

-Each file have a description of what was the goal and tasks. ideas how it could be solved
+Each folder have a file with description of what was the goal and tasks.
+And file(s) with ideas how it could be solved.
+Please fill free to contribute any desisions you have.